Shaping concrete facades – Solid waves and beyond

 You had enough of concrete facades?

-We did not: discover how the facade of Hunters Point Library was made.
+We did not: discover the unique concrete facade of Hunters Point Library was made.